Kong/kongponents/docs/components/popover.md

 # Popover

-KPop is a popover component that comes in handy when you need to display more content than a tooltip can fit.
+KPop is a popover component that comes in handy when you need to display more content than can fit in a tooltip.

 ## Props